Welcome to S.A.L.T. Camp

 How much does it cost?

-Thanks to support from the Association of Former Students, the camp fee for 2013 is $150.
+Thanks to support from the Association of Former Students, the camp fee for 2015 is $150.
 The fee covers the cost of transportation, meals, lodging, as well as a camp t-shirt!
 We will also be offering full need-based grants to cover this cost for 50 campers.
-In order to apply for a grant, complete the grant application.
+In order to apply for a grant, complete the grant application prior to July 20th.

 What should I bring?